adewes/zilpzalp/docs/src/en/protocols/paper-based.md

 The contact data should only be processed by trustworthy actors and generally be available to as few actors as possible in the system (whether in encrypted or unencrypted form).

 To enter contact data, users first open the web application and enter relevant data such as name, address, telephone number and e-mail address (a validation of this data is described below).
 The application then generates two randomly generated symmetric keys $K _ A$ and $K _ B$, which are combined using a suitable key derivation procedure to form a key $K _ C$.
-The application now encrypts the user's contact data symmetrically with key $K _ C$, adds key $K _ A$ to this encrypted data, encrypts this data asymmetrically with the public key of the GÄ and transmits this data to the API, which stores it in a backend and returns a random identifier $I_D$.
-The data stored there cannot be decrypted by any actor without knowing the key $K _ B$ as well as the private key of the GÄ.
+The application now encrypts the user's contact data symmetrically with key $K _ C$, adds key $K _ A$ to this encrypted data, encrypts this data asymmetrically with the public GÄ data key, and transmits this data to the API, which stores it in a backend and returns a random identifier $I_D$.
+The data stored there cannot be decrypted by any actor without knowledge of the key $K _ B$ as well as the private key of the GÄ.
 The latter is initially under the control of the user and can only reach a GÄ that can decrypt it via the user or via an operator.

-Furthermore, the user's application generates a random value $H _ s$, from which a pseudo-random series of further values $H _ 1, H _ 2, \ldots H _ n$ is generated using a suitable procedure.
-The web application now stores $H _ s$, $I _ D$ and $ K _ B$ together in a data structure and encrypts them with the public GÄ key.
+Furthermore, the user's application generates a random value $H _ s$, from which a pseudo-random series of further values $H _ 1, H _ 2, \ldots H _ n$ is generated using a suitable method.
+The web application now stores $H _ s$, $I _ D$ and $ K _ B$ together in a data structure and encrypts them with the public GÄ data key.
 This data remains with the user and is only passed on to a GA for contact tracing.

-Now the application generates value pairs consisting of $H _ i$ ($ \ge 1$) on the one hand and $K _ B$ and $I _ D$ on the other hand, where $H _ i$ is unencrypted and $(K _ B, I _ D)$ is encrypted individually with the GÄ key for each value pair.
+Now the application generates value pairs consisting of $H _ i$ ($ \ge 1$) on the one hand and $K _ B$ and $I _ D$ on the other hand, whereby $H _ i$ is unencrypted and $(K _ B, I _ D)$ is encrypted individually for each value pair with the GÄ data key.
+Here, a public key is appended to the data set and the corresponding private key is stored by the application.
 These pairs are used for contact tracing and passed on to public operators.

 The application then generates QR codes from all data structures, transfers them to the user (e.g. for printing) and then deletes all data.
+The data that is transferred to the health department as well as the data that the user himself uses to check and adjust his data can be saved in files.

 Note: Currently, the security of the system is *not enhanced by deriving $K _ C$ from $(K _ A, K _ B)$, * as $K _ B $ is kept permanently with the user's contact details.
 In an extension of the Proktoll, however, it is planned to separate the key $K _ B$ from the contact data in an additional step of by a GA, to store it separately from the beginning or to encrypt it asymmetrically and to give another party control over the decryption.